crazysoftwarecoder/dagalti/README.md

 For ex. in Java to redirect all http(s)requests through a proxy, please follow [this link].
 To redirect to Dagalti running on your machine, you would set the proxy host and port to 127.0.0.1 and 32878 respectively.

+Now start your server up.
+All HTTP and HTTPS requests will go through **Dagalti**, which will proxy the message to the destination server.
+You will see **Dagalti's** console light up with all the requests that are flowing through the proxy server.

+On the response, Dagalti will cache them before serving them back to your development server.

+From the next time that you bring up your server, **Dagalti** will serve all the cached responses back, saving you tons of seconds of latency.

 ### Development

 Want to contribute?
 Great!